-- People traveling to certain parts of the world - Laboratory workers who might handle poliovirus - Health care workers treating patients who could have polio - Unvaccinated people whose children will be receiving oral poliovirus vaccine (for example, international adoptees or refugees)
+- people traveling to certain parts of the world, - laboratory workers who might handle poliovirus, and - health care workers treating patients who could have polio.

 Polio vaccine may be given as a stand-alone vaccine, or as part of a combination vaccine (a type of vaccine that combines more than one vaccine together into one shot).